Skip to content

 This is how Trump operates, says Christopher Sands, director of the Canada Institute at the Woodrow Wilson International Center for Scholars.

-“Part of his negotiating tactic is to open with a threat, underneath which comes a request,” he says.
-“And with the first term it was, ‘I'm going to tear up NAFTA.’
+“Part of his negotiating tactic is to open with a threat, underneath which comes a request,” Sands says.
+“And with the first term it was, ‘I’m going to tear up NAFTA.’
 We all ran in circles for a while, and then it became, ‘Well, unless Canada and Mexico come to the table and agree to negotiate to fix it.’
 And in the end, that was the most important part of the message.”

 Trump is a New York property developer, long accustomed to theatrical public negotiations.

-“My style of deal-making is quite simple and straightforward,” Trump (or his ghostwriter) wrote in his 1987 book “The Art of the Deal.”
+“My style of deal-making is quite simple and straightforward,” Trump (or his ghostwriter) wrote in his 1987 book, “The Art of the Deal.”
 “I aim very high, and then I just keep pushing and pushing and pushing to get what I’m after.
 Sometimes I settle for less than I sought, but in most cases, I still end up with what I want.”

-The problem for Canadians is it is not yet clear what Trump wants, except to dunk on Trudeau.
-He has said that he wants Canada to do more to stop migrants and fentanyl crossing into the United States, but the scale of the problem at the northern border is a tiny fraction of the problem than the southern border.
+The problem for Canadians is that it is not yet clear what Trump wants, except to dunk on Trudeau.
+He has said that he wants Canada to do more to stop migrants and fentanyl crossing into the United States, but the scale of the problem at the northern border is a tiny fraction of the problem facing the southern border.

 Telegraphing chaos